Digital Transformation at Speed

 Replatforming is the process by which an online brand changes from one platform to another, and is an important step in transformation.
-Digital transformation allows you to utilise technologies and processes, as well as people, to change and improve the way your business operates.
+This can be done on Magento, Sitecore, Shopify, BigCommerce and many more platforms.
+Digital transformation allows you to utilize technologies and processes, as well as people, to change and improve the way your business operates.
 The process gives you the option to add new features, integrate with numerous partners and third-party solutions, and easily manage upgrades.

-With it, you can collect and analyse data cross-departmentally, and in order to be successful, it requires cross-departmental partnerships which are centred around improving the business with fast application developmental models.
+With it, you can collect and analyze data cross-departmentally, and in order to be successful, it requires cross-departmental partnerships which are centered around improving the business with fast application developmental models.

 Digital transformation is not a rigid and inflexible process, and each company should take the approach that is best suited to its specific needs.

-“[Digital transformation] involves a change in leadership, different thinking, the encouragement of innovation and new business models, incorporating digitisation of assets and an increased use of technology to improve the experience of your organisation’s employees, customers, suppliers, partners and stakeholders.”
+“[Digital transformation] involves a change in leadership, different thinking, the encouragement of innovation and new business models, incorporating digitization of assets and an increased use of technology to improve the experience of your organization’s employees, customers, suppliers, partners and stakeholders.” – The Agile Elephant

 The first thing to consider is the business outcomes you are hoping to achieve for your customers.
 Having a good understanding of your customer journey map and lifecycle is essential.

-In order to meet the ever-changing customer expectations, business leaders are making significant changes to the ways their organisations are run, setting up innovation labs, and equipping staff with new and relevant skills.
+In order to meet the ever-changing customer expectations, business leaders are making significant changes to the ways their organizations are run, setting up innovation labs, and equipping staff with new and relevant skills.

 Once you have established the direction you want your business to take, you need to have a clear idea of what roles and responsibilities everyone on your team will play.
 Focus is key, whether you’re modifying an existing model or starting anew.